vonglasow/atoum-documentation/source/en/mocking_systems.rst

    // Equivalent to
    $this->calling($mockDbClient)->connect = function() {};

-The ``mockController`` allows you to redefine **only public and abstract methods protected** and puts at your disposal several methods :
+The ``mockController`` allows you to redefine **only public and abstract protected methods** and puts at your disposal several methods :

 .. code-block:: php